Paying the full cost of care

 Deferred payment scheme for care home costs

-A deferred payment agreement is a loan to pay for care home fees which is secured against your property.
+A deferred payment agreement is a loan to pay for care home fees which is secured against your home.
 It may suit you if you cannot afford care home fees because most of your money is tied up in your home.
 Read more about deferred payment agreements.

 Planning ahead for when you cannot manage your money

-You can arrange for a trusted family member or friend to become a Lasting Power of Attorney.
+You can arrange for a trusted family member or friend to become a lasting power of attorney.
 They can support you or make these decisions for you.
 Find out more about managing someone’s affairs.

 Will Adult Social Care help arrange my care and support?

-Care home or nursing home: If you are paying for your care in a care home, the contract will usually be between you and the home.
-In certain circumstances, we can help you to arrange this.
+If you are paying for your care in a care home, the contract will usually be between you and the home.
+In some cases, we can help you to arrange this.

-Home care: If your assessment shows you are eligible for care and support to ensure you can live at home, we can help you to arrange this.
+If your assessment shows you are eligible for care and support to ensure you can live at home, we can help you to arrange this.